 Why aren’t we seeing more of an uptake of apprenticeships?

+Rather than thinking of the apprenticeship levy as just for new apprentices for your business, consider it an extension of your existing L&D budget.
 This is something which can be directly used to benefit your business.
-Financially it costs you nothing extra – it’s your money after all, with a Government bonus on top!
-Remember, it’s not just about bringing on new apprentices.
-This levy can be used to upskill existing staff.
+Your apprenticeship levy pot can be effectively used to upskill existing staff.
 This is crucial.
 Not only is it a cost-effective way of getting new skills into your business, but it creates a more loyal and motivated workforce; in turn, increasing retention rates.
 Imagine the impact on staff morale if they know their employer is investing in them as individuals.

 But from speaking to various clients, it’s clear to me that the biggest problem is the actual process.
 Managing an apprenticeship and training programme is not just a quick spreadsheet and PowerPoint job.
 Nor is it something which can be properly implemented in just a couple of months.
 It takes a significant amount of time, effort, and expertise, which causes a real headache for a lot of businesses.
 This is where specialists come in.